ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/matrixfield.md

 ### Mutation

-To create a Matrix Field Type you need to define Field Type and Field definition identifiers.
+To create a Matrix field type you need to define field type and Field definition identifiers.
 The types that are used for input are named after the Type and the Field:

 - `{TypeIdentifier}{FieldIdentifier}RowInput` e.g. `dish.nutritionFacts`, `event.agenda`: `DishNutritionFactsRowInput`, `EventAgendaRowInput`

-The example below shows how to create a Recipe content item (belonging to a content type with a Matrix Field Type added) that has two Fields:
+The example below shows how to create a Recipe content item (belonging to a content type with a Matrix field type added) that has two Fields:

 - `name`: `"Cake Ingredient List"`
 - `ingredients`: `ezmatrix` with two columns: `ingredient` and `quantity`